 In 2017, a midterm review of the Strategic Framework 2012–2022 was conducted to ensure the program’s continued effectiveness and responsiveness.
 The review set the directions and operational focus for the remaining 5 years of the strategic framework.
 These were embodied in the Ha Noi Action Plan 2018–2022, which calls for an expansion of economic corridors to boost connectivity between countries and within rural and urban centers to ensure the benefits of economic growth will be more broadly distributed.

-In September 2017, the 22nd Ministerial Conference in Ha Noi, Viet Nam endorsed the GMS Regional Investment Framework 2022 to support the Ha Noi Action Plan.
+The 22nd Ministerial Conference in Ha Noi, Viet Nam, held in September 2017, endorsed the GMS Regional Investment Framework 2022 to support the Ha Noi Action Plan.
 This medium-term pipeline of priority projects consolidates and expands the current Regional Investment Framework (2013–2022).